Practical Action: our story

 A series of short illustrated leaflets about Practical Action's work to achieve these aims.
 (PDF format)

 Even today, millions of people living in developing countries have no access to modern energy.
 This six-page leaflet gives an overview of how Practical Action works to put the power in the hands of the people who need it.

-A short, eight-page leaflet explaining Practical Action's unique approach to international development, with examples of how we work together with people and their communities to reduce poverty.
+A short, ten-page leaflet explaining Practical Action's unique approach to international development, with examples of how we work together with people and their communities to reduce poverty.

 A brief introduction to Practical Action's work in Latin America, providing a snapshot of the problems communities in Peru face and how we are helping them overcome some of these difficulties.